Apple iPhone 15 Pro Max vs CAT S22 Flip

 Who should buy each?

-Choose the Apple iPhone 15 Pro Max if: you need a powerful camera for stunning photos, want a vibrant display for streaming videos, or require long battery life for all-day usage.
+Choose the Apple iPhone 15 Pro Max if: you want a top-tier camera for photography, need a large display for media consumption, or require a device with long battery life.
 (6.7" display, 120 Hz refresh)

-Choose the CAT S22 Flip if: you work in hazardous settings requiring a rugged phone, prefer a physical keypad for texting, or need a budget-friendly option that runs basic apps.
+Choose the CAT S22 Flip if: you work in hazardous environments needing rugged durability, prefer a simpler interface for basic tasks, or want a user-replaceable battery for convenience.
 (2.8" display, 60 Hz refresh)

 Conclusion